-- 1. Navigate to Logs and Reports | Reporting Tool | Exported Reports Location.
+- Navigate to Logs and Reports | Reporting Tool | Exported Reports Location.
 The Exported Scheduled Reports Location window is displayed. - 2.
 In the main window, click Edit. - 3.
 In the Connection Method field, select the connection method.
-Possible values: - FTP connect using regular File Transfer Protocol. - FTP Passive connect using File Transfer Protocol where there is a firewall located between the Policy Server and the remote FTP site.

-- Samba connect using Server Message Block (SMB) communication protocol. - SFTP connect using Secure File Transfer Protocol. - 4.
+Possible values: - FTP connect using regular File Transfer Protocol. - FTP Passive connect using File Transfer Protocol where there is a firewall located between the Policy Server and the remote FTP site. - Samba connect using Server Message Block (SMB) communication protocol. - SFTP connect using Secure File Transfer Protocol. - 4.
 Specify the Report file location, User name and Password.
 The format of these values depends on the connection method:

-Connection Method User Name and Password Format FTP, FTP Passive, or SFTP Report Location format is: For FTP or FTP Passive: <server_ip_address>/dir (for example, 10.194.5.104/Sarah_FTP).</server_ip_address> • For SFTP : <server_ip_address></server_ip_address> (for example, 10.194.5.104/dir).
-User to connect with is the user name used when connecting to the Report Location.
-Password should be the password used by the above user.
-Samba Report Location must include the server IP address and directory for your selected location, in the following format: // <server_ip_address>/dir, (for example, //192.168.1.10/backup.</server_ip_address> User to connect with must include the workgroup name and the user name used when connecting to the Report Location, in the following format: workgroup/user, for example, marketing/nicole.
-Password should be the password used by the above user.
+CONNECTION METHOD USER NAME AND PASSWORD FORMAT FTP, FTP Passive, or Report Location format is:

+SFTP For FTP or FTP Passive: <server_ip_address>/dir (for example, 10.194.5.104/Sarah_FTP).</server_ip_address> For SFTP: <server_ip_address> (for example, 10.194.5.104/).</server_ip_address> User to connect with is the user name used when connecting to the Report Location.
+Password should be the password of the above user.
+Samba Report Location must include the server IP address and directory for your selected location, in the following format: // <server_ip_address>/dir, (for example, //192.168.1.10/backup).</server_ip_address> User to connect with must include the workgroup name and the user name used when connecting to the Report Location, in the following format: workgroup/user, for example, marketing/nicole.
+Password should be the password of the above user.

 - 5. Click the Test button to verify the connection. - 6.
 If it works, click Save. - 7.
-If you are ready to distribute and implement the changes in your system devices, click 💥
+If you are ready to distribute and implement the changes in your system devices, click ...